nidhipareddy/nidhipareddy/README.md

 - 👩‍💼 [**IBM Employee Attrition Prediction**]
   Performed employee segmentation using K-Prototypes clustering and developed cluster-specific attrition models using logistic regression, random forest, and gradient boosting.
 The project aimed to enhance retention strategies by identifying high-risk groups and their key drivers of attrition.

 ---

-## 🧠 About Me

-I'm currently a graduate student at the University of Chicago diving deep into applied machine learning, cloud-based decision systems, and data science for impact.
-I’ve worked across industries from biotech to fintech, and I’m especially excited about building smart, scalable systems that solve real-world problems.

----